Frequently Asked Questions

 Who scores the applications?

-The Colorado Department of Public Health and Environment, Primary Care Office submits eligible applications to an Internal Application Review Committee, composed of trained staff from several external organizations familiar with workforce needs in the Colorado health safety net.
+CDPHE’s Primary Care Office submits eligible applications to an Application Review Committee, composed of trained staff from several external organizations familiar with workforce needs in the Colorado health care safety net.
 The committee scores applications based on a set of criteria.
 These organizations have been carefully selected and are all committed to improving workforce needs in the Colorado health care safety net and improving access to health care throughout the state.

 Who determines who will receive a CHSC loan repayment award?

-A 15-member Colorado Health Service Corps Advisory Council, appointed by the governor, convenes twice yearly after each application cycle to discuss and determine which applicants will receive loan repayment awards.
+A 16-member Colorado Health Service Corps Advisory Council, appointed by the governor, convenes twice annually after each application cycle to discuss and recommend which applicants will receive loan repayment awards.
 The Advisory Council considers committee scores, submitted application materials, and available funding when determining award recipients and amounts.

 What are the award amounts and timeline?

 The loan repayment award is a tax-exempt lump sum payment applied to the awarded clinician’s student loan debt.
-Loan repayment awards are paid at the beginning of the service obligation.
-Award amounts are tiered based on the clinician’s full or part-time status and according to their discipline.
-Award amounts are as follows:
+Loan repayment awards are paid at the beginning of the service obligation, after the contract executes.
+Award amounts are tiered based on the clinician’s full-time, three-quarter-time, or part-time status and according to their discipline.
+Award amounts are subject to change based on available funding.
+Current award amounts are below and can also be found on the CDPHE website:

-Full-time (at least 40 hours per week) obligation:
+Full-time (at least 40 hours per week, with 32 hours in direct patient care) obligation:

-Part-time (at least 20 hours per week) obligation:
+Part-time (at least 20 hours per week, with 16 hours in direct patient care) obligation:

 What does a CHSC loan repayment award contract entail?

-A CHSC loan repayment contract is a three-party contract signed by the clinician, their employer, and the State of Colorado.
-It outlines the responsibilities of the clinician, the State of Colorado through the Primary Care Office, and the employer and details program requirements, terms, and provisions.
-Clinicians should familiarize themselves with the CHSC definition of direct patient care and CHSC hourly requirements.
-Once awarded, the clinician is provided a sample contract and ample time to review and ask questions before deciding to sign the contract.
+A CHSC loan repayment contract is a three-party legally binding contract signed by the clinician, their employer, and the State of Colorado.
+The contract outlines the responsibilities of the clinician, the State of Colorado through the Primary Care Office, and the employer.
+The contract details program requirements, terms, and provisions.
+Clinicians should familiarize themselves with the entire contract, including the CHSC definition of direct patient care and CHSC hourly requirements.
+If awarded, the clinician is provided a sample contract and ample time to review and ask questions before deciding to sign the contract.

 What happens if I sign the contract but am unable to fulfill the service obligation?

 The CHSC loan repayment program is a three-year service commitment.
-If you choose to accept this award, you enter into a legally binding contract with the State of Colorado.
+If a clinician chooses to accept the award, they enter into a legally binding contract with the State of Colorado.
 Buyout or return of the loan repayment award is strictly prohibited; clinicians cannot exit the program early.
+A contract may be placed on suspension for up to 12 months during which time the clinician must secure qualifying employment at a CHSC-approved site.
+The PCO does not have the authority to waive the terms of the contract.
 There are significant monetary damages the State can seek for breaching a three-year CHSC service obligation.
 Damages to the State may result in monetary restitution in excess of the loan repayment award amount.

 Is it possible to change practice sites without penalty?

 The Primary Care Office discourages changing employers or clinical practice sites during a three-year CHSC service obligation.
-However, if a clinician experiences a layoff or termination of employment, the Primary Care Office will work with them as they seek new employment at a CHSC-approved site.
+However, if a clinician experiences a layoff or termination of employment, the Primary Care Office will work with them as they seek new employment at a CHSC-approved site for their time track and discipline.

 How is this program different from the National Health Service Corps?